-In the organic chemistry, Aromaticity describes the cyclic and planar molecules having resonance bonds exhibiting more stability than the connective or geometric arrangements within the same kind of atoms.
+In the field of organic chemistry, aromaticity is a property of cyclic and planar molecules having resonance bonds exhibiting more stability than the connective or geometric arrangements within the same kind of atoms.

 What is Aromaticity?

-Aromaticity is defined as a property of the conjugated cycloalkenes which enhances the stabilization of a molecule due to its ability of electrons present in the ππ orbitals for the purpose of delocalization.
+Aromaticity is defined as a property of the conjugated cycloalkenes which enhances the stability of a molecule due to the delocalization of electrons present in the ππ orbitals.

 Aromatic molecules are said to be very stable and they do not break so easily and also reacts with other types of substances.
 The organic compounds which are not said to be aromatic are known as aliphatic compounds.
 These might be in cyclic form, but only the aromatic rings have a special kind of stability.

-We encounter with Aromaticity in our daily lives, otherwise, our bodies would have never functioned in a proper way.
+We encounter aromaticity in our day-to-day lives.
+Even our bodies function with the help of certain aromatic compounds.
 Aromatic compounds are essential in the industry; and around 35 million tonnes of these compounds are known to be produced worldwide every year in the form of polymers and chemicals, such as the nylon and polyester.
 These compounds are important even in the field of the biochemistry of all the living things.

 Most of the aromatic compounds are said to be the derivatives of benzene.
 The word “aromatic” in the real sense refers to the benzene derivatives, and as it was defined the way first.
 Also, there are many non-benzene kinds of aromatic compounds existing too.
 In the living organisms, take, for example, the very common type of aromatic ring is the DNA and RNA bases with double chains.
 The functional group of an aromatic compound or the substituent of it is known as an aryl group.